 To say the same, avoid starting business correspondence with phrases like “Hello,” “Hi,” or “Good Morning” – business letters should always start with “Dear [recipient title and name]” unless you say “Hello.”
 Do May Concern ”(for example when you do not know the recipient’s name).

 Termination: Your closing conservatives need to be wrong.
-Acceptable closeings include: “Sincerely,” “Sincerely yours,” “Greetings,” “Greetings,” “Thank you,” “Thank you for your consideration,” “With respect,” and “With great respect” (this is often abbreviated.
+Acceptable closings include: “Sincerely,” “Sincerely yours,” “Greetings,” “Greetings,” “Thank you,” “Thank you for your consideration,” “With respect,” and “With great respect” (this is often abbreviated.
 “V / R,” common in military business correspondence).
-Do not use as a casual close: “after,” “cheers,” “courtesy,” “thank you!,” “TTYL,” or “warmly.”
+Do not use it as a casual close: “after,” “Cheers,” “courtesy,” “thank you!,” “TTYL,” or “warmly.”

-Word Choice and Grammar: While your word choice for business letters should not be too stilted, floral or rhetorical, you should avoid using sarcasm, overview / overview, emoji or text spec.
-Common sentence sentences should not be used during text.
+Word Choice and Grammar: While your word choice for business letters should not be too stilted, floral, or rhetorical, you should avoid using sarcasm, overview, emoji, or text spec.
+Common sentence sentences should not be used during the text.
 Instead, use complete sentences, keeping an eye on comma splices (where two whole sentences are joined by commas).
 Carefully proofread for spelling errors and grammatical mistakes.

 Business letter example